Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Non-drug therapy

-Non-drug therapy is aimed at correcting the patient's lifestyle.
-Physical activity requires an increased supply of oxygen to the heart, but during an illness the body cannot meet this need due to the affected heart arteries.
-Therefore, in the course of treatment, the patient's activity is minimized.
+Non-drug therapy is aimed at correcting the patient’s lifestyle.
+Physical activity requires an increased supply of oxygen to the heart, but during illness the body cannot satisfy this need due to damaged heart arteries.
+Therefore, during the treatment process, the patient’s activity is minimized.

-The patient is prescribed physiotherapy exercises and short walks - such loads help the heart to adapt to the limited blood supply during the period of illness.
+The patient is prescribed physical therapy and short walks - such loads help the heart adapt to the limited blood supply during the period of illness.

-The patient's diet influences the healing process.
-Limiting the amount of salt in food and water intake to reduce stress on the heart.
-To improve the state of blood vessels and normalize weight in obesity, the patient is prescribed a low-fat diet, which includes fiber, fruits, vegetables and fish products.
+The healing process is influenced by the patient's diet.
+Limit the amount of salt in food and water consumption to reduce the load on the heart.
+To improve the condition of blood vessels and normalize weight in obesity, the patient is prescribed a low-fat diet, including fiber, fruits, vegetables and fish products.
 Excluded from the diet:

 Drug therapy

-Drug therapy for chronic forms of ischemic heart disease is carried out according to the formula "A-B-C" and consists of antiplatelet agents, β-blockers and cholesterol-lowering drugs.
-And also the patients are prescribed:
+Drug therapy for chronic forms IHD follows the “A-B-C” formula and consists of antiplatelet agents, β-blockers and hypocholesterolemic drugs.
+Patients are also prescribed:

 • diuretics;